 Again, that’s not necessarily bad, in the right context.
 Nor, as Womantic’s and ChencingMachine’s comments demonstrate, are the resulting scenes necessarily for the exclusive pleasure of heterosexual men.
 Yet while a lesbian appreciation of this MV is no less valid than a male heterosexual one, I still think it’s only incidental.

 But I’m not a lesbian.
 As you’ll see, I still have lots to learn about the (heterosexual) female and lesbian gaze too.
 And, whatever your sex or sexuality, I can’t and won’t presume to lecture you that any feelings of sexual empowerment to be gained from the MV are simply a form of false consciousness either.
 Instead, let me just present my own biases and intellectual baggage first then, to show you why I interpret the MV the way I do.

 That makes for a very, very long post, almost a presentation really, which readability dictates that I split into three.
 Also, for an uneasy segue into a discussion of men and women in advertising next, to be continued in Part 2, and ironically not returning to the MV again until Part 3.
 But if that’s what it takes to demonstrate the very narrow vision of female sexuality being presented by the MV, and of male tastes in turn, then so be it.

 Hopefully, you’ll be too intrigued by the hundred or so images to notice the length anyway.
-And, ultimately agree or disagree with my interpretations, hopefully we’ll still have a fun discussion about the male gaze and/or Tonight too, and both learn a lot in the process.
+And, ultimately agree or disagree with my interpretations, maybe we’ll still have a fun discussion about the male gaze and/or Tonight too, and both learn a lot in the process.

 The Male Gaze: A Gender Advertisements Perspective